m-n/rundown/README.md

 ## Installation

-Assuming you have quicklisp installed, clone rundown and its two non-quicklispable dependencies into local-projects.
+Assuming you have quicklisp installed, clone Rundown and its two non-quicklispable dependencies into local-projects.

     cd ~/quicklisp/local-projects